SeanTOSCD/simple-course-creator/README.md

 Your theme files will now completely override the plugin files.

 Be sure to copy these files and not simply create new, empty ones.
 Even if they're empty, they'll still override.

+#### Bugs and Contributions

+If you notice any mistakes, feel free to fork the repo and submit a pull request with your corrections.
+The same is true of any features you feel should be added or changes that can be made.

 #### License